ankitadhandha/srid.ca/imported/Thinkpad X1 Carbon Gen 7 review.md

 ## WiFI can be unstable

 The only annoying issue with the Carbon is that the WiFi card included in my laptop experiences periodic disconnections on Linux.
 Others have reported the same.
-See [[[X1C7 WiFi issue]]] details.
+See [[[X1C7 WiFi issue]]] for details.
 In the end, I resorted to using a USB wifi dongle to sidestep this problem.

 ## Performance

-Performance is good enough for general programming, but not ideal for heavy lifting.
+Performance is good enough for general use and programming, but not ideal for heavy lifting.
 See [[[X1 Carbon: satisfactory performance, not for heavy use]]] for details.

 ## Battery Life